Medicine vs. Allied Healthcare: What’s the Difference?

 Clinical Laboratory Technologists and Technicians

-Dental hygienists provide oral care under the supervision of a dentist.
-Their job often includes cleaning teeth by removing stains and plaque, taking x-rays, examining a patient’s oral health, and educating patients on oral health and hygiene.
+Dental hygienists provide care under the supervision of a dentist.
+You’ll see them cleaning teeth, taking x-rays, examining a patient’s oral health, and educating patients on health and hygiene.

-Radiology technologists perform advanced imaging and may specialize in a particular diagnostic field like mammography, sonography, radiation therapy, or magnetic resonance imaging (MRI).
-They are also involved in preparing patients for image examinations, employing protection devices, and keeping patient records.
+Radiologic technology professionals perform advanced imaging and may specialize in a particular diagnostic field like mammography, sonography, radiation therapy, or magnetic resonance imaging (otherwise known as MRI).
+They also prepare patients for image examinations, employing protection devices, and keeping patient records.

-Pharmacy technicians are key members of any pharmacy, and work side by side with pharmacists to prepare and dispense medications to patients.
-Pharmacy techs most often work in local pharmacies, but mayalso find work in hospitals and nursing homes.
-While these professionals can learn via on-the-job training, pharmacy tech certification is often preferable to employers, and can be obtained after a 3 to 6 month certificate program.
+Pharmacy technicians work side by side with pharmacists to prepare and dispense patient medications.
+While these professionals can learn via on-the-job training, pharmacy tech certification is often preferable and can be obtained via 3 to 6-month certificate programs.

 Emergency Medical Service Professionals

-To work as an emergency medical professional, you need to complete an EMT or EMT-Paramedic training program.
+Emergency medical professionals need to complete an EMT or EMT-Paramedic training program.
 EMTs learn skills such as oxygen administration, CPR, and treating external wounds.
-EMT paramedics undergo more advanced education and are further trained on giving medication, airway management, and electrocardiographic monitoring.
+EMT paramedics undergo more advanced education and are further trained on medication, airway management, and electrocardiographic monitoring.

-If you dream of a career in healthcare but don’t love the idea of rigorous education and training for the next 6 to 13 years, consider a fast and affordable allied healthcare certificate program.
+If you dream of a career in healthcare – but don’t love the idea of rigorous education and high student loans – consider joining the allied health sector.